MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

     [uuid(7aed49e3-a93f-497a-811c-749c6b6b6c65), object, pointer_default(unique)]
     interface ICoreWebView2ContextMenuItem : IUnknown
     {
-        /// Get the label displayed for the ContextMenuItem, will already have been translated by the WebView.
+        /// Gets the localized label for the ContextMenuItem.
         [propget] HRESULT Label([out, retval] LPWSTR* value);

-        /// Get the name for the ContextMenuItem, will be an unlocalized string to allow for
+        /// Get the unlocalized name for the ContextMenuItem.
+Use this to distinguish items with
-        /// distinguishing between the extension and 'other' items since multiple items can
-        /// have those descriptors.
+        /// same Descriptor such as Extension items and items with Other as descriptor.
         [propget] HRESULT Name([out, retval] LPWSTR* value);

-        /// Get the descriptor for the ContextMenuItem.
+        /// Gets the descriptor for the ContextMenuItem.
         [propget] HRESULT Descriptor([out, retval] COREWEBVIEW2_CONTEXT_MENU_ITEM_DESCRIPTOR* value);

-        /// Get the Command ID for the context menu item, this ID is unique and will be used by the app to return which specific item was selected.
+        /// Gets the Command ID for the context menu item.
+Use this to report the `SelectedCommandId` in `ContextMenuRequested` event.
-        [propget] HRESULT CommandId([out, retval] UINT32* value);
+        [propget] HRESULT CommandId([out, retval] INT32* value);

-        /// Get the shortcut for the ContextMenuItem.
+        /// Gets the shortcut for the ContextMenuItem.
         [propget] HRESULT Shortcut([out, retval] LPWSTR* value);

-        /// Get the Icon for the ContextMenuItem in PNG format in the form of an IStream.
+        /// Gets the Icon for the ContextMenuItem in PNG format in the form of an IStream.
         [propget] HRESULT Icon([out, retval] IStream** value);

-        /// Returns the menu item kind.
+        /// Gets the menu item kind.
         [propget] HRESULT Kind([out, retval] COREWEBVIEW2_CONTEXT_MENU_ITEM_KIND* value);

-        /// Returns if the menu item is enabled.
+        /// Gets the enabled property of the `ContextMenuItem`.
         [propget] HRESULT IsEnabled([out, retval] BOOL* value);

-        /// Returns if the menu item is checked, used for checkbox or radio types.
+        /// Gets the checked property of the `ContextMenuItem`, used if the kind is Checkbox or Radio.
         [propget] HRESULT IsChecked([out, retval] BOOL* value);

-        /// Returns the list of Children menu items if the kind is submenu.
+        /// Gets the list of Children menu items through a `ContextMenuItemCollection` if the kind is Submenu.
         [propget] HRESULT Children([out, retval] ICoreWebView2ContextMenuItemCollection** value);

         /// Add an event handler for the CustomItemSelected event.
-        /// CustomItemSelected event is raised when the user selects a custom context menu item that
+        /// CustomItemSelected event is raised when the user selects this `ContextMenuItem`.
-        /// was inserted by the developer and is not part of the default WebView context menu.
         HRESULT add_CustomItemSelected(
             [in] ICoreWebView2CustomItemSelectedEventHandler* eventHandler,
             [out] EventRegistrationToken* token);